CUASL/twitter_nlp/README.md

 # twythonx

 Twythonx is a library that can search tweet and post tweet.
-Moreover, Twythonx includes inter-process communication library which is called twythonx.
+Moreover, Twythonx includes inter-process communication library which is called IPCx.
 You can search tweet and select parameter to search.
 For more information about search parameter of twitter [here](https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets).

 IPCx is stand for Inter-process communication x.